cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/05-systematic.md

 ## Generating uncertanties

-To estimate the systematic error we will need first to get some uncertanties from the DATA.
-To do that run this code.
+To estimate the systematic error we will need first to get some uncertainties from the DATA.
+So, to do that, run the following code.

 ```sh
 root -l -b -q plot_sys_efficiency.cpp